Don’t Get Scammed, Make Your Donation Count (Hurricanes, Fires & Other Natural Disasters)

 It’s incredible what a massive difference just a couple of dollars can do.
 For Example: If everyone who follows us on Instagram gave $2 to an organization supporting disaster relief, that would be $120,000+ donated!
 That amount would help thousands.
 So, don’t discount the impact you can have!

 Finding The Most Effective Charities

 There are too many options out there.
-Too many organizations that put more money in their pockets than they do towards the cause.
-If we’re going to give up our hard earned cash, we want to make sure it is impactful!
+Too many organizations put more money in their pockets than they do towards the cause.
+If we’re going to give up our hard-earned cash, we want to make sure it is impactful!